SelfCareMap

 💡 Tips for Practicing Yoga on Your Period

-This routine isn’t about achieving a pose—it’s about returning to yourself with kindness.
-Your period is a natural, powerful part of your cycle.
-By moving gently, breathing deeply, and resting fully, you’re not just easing symptoms—you’re honoring the incredible rhythm of your body.
+This routine isn’t about achieving a perfect pose, it’s about returning to yourself with kindness.
+Your period is a natural, powerful part of your cycle that deserves respect and care.
+By moving gently, breathing deeply, and resting fully, you’re not just easing symptoms, you’re honoring the incredible rhythm of your body.

-And when you’re ready to take your self-care practice beyond the mat—whether it’s a restorative yoga class, a sound bath, or a guided meditation session—there’s a space waiting for you.
+And when you’re ready to take your self-care practice beyond the mat, whether it’s a restorative yoga class, a sound bath, or a guided meditation session, there’s a space waiting for you.

 Ready for the real thing?
 Find a Recharge venue near you →